Finding Gabriel: Release and reception

 Nathan Stevens of Spectrum Culture commented "Finding Gabriel is a dangerous proposition.
 In the Torah, Bible and Quran, Archangel Gabriel comes to earth to deliver visions unto prophets.
 It gave apocalyptic sights to Daniel, forecasts the birth of Jesus Christ and proclaims Mohammed a prophet.
 And it seems to be pretty chummy with musicians too, with that trumpet of proclamation that blew on a Behemoth record and on a “Twilight Zone” episode.
 But for Brad Mehldau, he seems to accept he hasn’t found Gabriel.
 Instead, he’s desperately trying to delve into clairvoyance to get a better idea on just what the hell is happening in the 21st century.
-Finding Gabriel is an odd duck in the modern jazz cannon, a deeply political album that speaks its ideals rarely, instead focusing on music that envelops."
+Finding Gabriel is an odd duck in the modern jazz canon, a deeply political album that speaks its ideals rarely, instead focusing on music that envelops."
 Chris Pearson of The Times added "Always somewhat cerebral, Brad Mehldau has entered especially intellectual territory lately.
 The American jazz pianist, one of the best alive, last year reworked Bach and in March unveiled his Piano Concerto at the Barbican.
 Now he takes on the Bible, using it as a prism through which to examine our present political turmoil.
 He plays an array of keyboards and deploys wordless voices and strings."
-Francis Graham-Dixon in her review for Jazz Journal noted, "This is a wonderful album, full of ambition, invention and packing an emotional punch."
+Francis Graham-Dixon in his review for Jazz Journal noted, "This is a wonderful album, full of ambition, invention and packing an emotional punch."

 The album peaked at No. 2 on the Billboard jazz albums chart.
 It won the 2019 Grammy Award for Best Jazz Instrumental Album.